 - Spray foam is a hardened foam that looks exactly as it sounds – like foam that was once liquid but has solidified in the cracks and seeped in to fill every hole.
 If you need to seal up a room, this is the way to do it.
 Depending on the size of your attic, costs will vary from the average.

 - Standard foam is cut into strips, much like fiberglass batts, and is similarly laid in between the rafters.
 This allows ventilation between the cracks while also the insulation of foam.

-Need to find a pro for your Insulation?Find Pros
+Ready to start your Insulation?Find Pros

 No one of these is right for every home, which is why an attic insulation contractor is essential in determining how much and what kind you need.
 Otherwise you end up with excess moisture and stale air, or a drafty home.
 The most recent movement in insulation is the far more environmental-friendly cellulose insulation – recycled newspaper that is shredded, packed into strips and treated in fire retardant.
 Cellulose insulation easily rivals fiberglass and threatens to replace it.

 Usually, without the help of an expert, you simply won’t know how much insulation is enough.
 It’s a difficult balance, which is why there is a construction specialty in insulation contracting.
 With the demands differing from climate to climate, and home to home, it is hard to know what is adequate.
 If you are unsure, if you find your home to be drafty, or the air to be stuffy or stale, or if you notice mold in your attic or see spots on your ceiling and suspect it might be from moisture buildup, call a professional.